 The ACBC/TRITA classrooms are air-conditioned, equipped with a 24/7 high-speed internet access, portable and fixed electronic smart boards, and LCD projectors, ensuring adequate technological support for the conferences, workshops and training courses.
 On-site student dormitories are available to support residential courses.

-The ACBC/TRITA facilities are currently undergoing an extensive renovation which will be completed in March 2013.
-This comprehensive and timely upgrade will not only improve the learning environment will not only improve the learning environment by expanding classroom space, but also increase the accommodation capacity for the residential training courses to be held at TRITA.
+The ACBC/TRITA facilities have undergone an extensive renovation which will was completed in March 2013.
+This comprehensive and timely upgrade has not only helped improve the learning environment by expanding classroom space, but also increased the accommodation capacity for the residential training courses to be held at TRITA.

 The ACBC/TRITA is a 45-minute drive from the Kilimanjaro International Airport (KIA) with direct flights to Ethiopia (Addis Ababa), Kenya (Mombasa, Nairobi), Rwanda (Kigali), Tanzania (Arusha, Mwanza, Dar-Es-Salaam), the Netherlands (Amsterdam), and Uganda (Entebbe), Turkey (Istanbul), and Qatar (Doha).